I am married.

 If you can find someone like this then you have an opportunity to share who you truly are.
 The fact that you have a commitment to each other’s spiritual growth, that you accept dynamism, that you believe in each others’ core beliefs allows you to be vulnerable in a way that is not truly possible in any other relationship.
 It allows you to be fully emotionally and spiritually naked in front of another – another who does not judge but can see that picture and support you to evolve it to be closer to the picture you want it to be.

 Humans mainly exist in a weird cooperative-competitive situation with other humans.
 In virtually every relationship, there are things that stop us from being ourselves fully – be it social convention, competition, power struggles or whatever.
-Marriage, for me, allows at least one of the relationships we form to break free from these bonds and be real – and the commitment is a central pillar in allowing this as it provides certainty – an anchor in the turbulent sea of life.
+Marriage, for me, allows at least one of the relationships we form to break free from these bonds and be real – and commitment is central in this as it provides certainty, acting as a powerful anchor in the turbulent sea of life.